The Newshouse redesign mockup.

 My wireframe had too many articles

 After showing my wireframe to the website manager, he said there were too many articles, especially with the inclusion of a button that loads more articles.
+Since the Newshouse only publishes a few articles per week at most, he didn't want there to be lots of older articles on the section fronts.

 Designing different headers for different contexts